 Important Legal Information

-Mr. Thiros is a registered representative of Ascensus Broker Dealer Services Inc., 877-529-2980, 95 Wells Ave, Newton MA (member FINRA/SIPC) and is not employed by the State of Idaho.
+Mr. Thiros is a registered representative of Ascensus Broker Dealer Services LLC, 877-529-2980, 95 Wells Ave, Newton MA (member FINRA/SIPC) and is not employed by the State of Idaho.

 Investment returns will vary depending upon the performance of the Portfolios you choose.
 Except to the extent of FDIC insurance available for the Savings Portfolio, you could lose all or a portion of your money by investing in IDeal, depending on market conditions.
 Account Owners assume all investment risks as well as responsibility for any federal and state tax consequences.